 Soseki ( 礎石, base stones) laid, along with filler stones to close the gap at the front of the foundation.

 The sill corner locked together with koshikake-kata-arikake (腰掛片蟻掛, stepped corner dovetail) which forms the fourth side of the mortise for the corner post.

-The itajiki ( 板敷, floorboards) in place.
+The floating itajiki ( 板敷, floorboards) in place.

 View of the fumi-ishi ( 踏石, entrance stepping stone) and yakisugi floor.

 Truing the posts using a plumb line and squaring the roof.

 Wedging the nuki (貫, tie beams).